Rayleigh scattering: Small size parameter approximation

 Here n is the refractive index of the spheres that approximate the molecules of the gas; the index of the gas surrounding the spheres is neglected, an approximation that introduces an error of less than 0.05%.

 The major constituent of the atmosphere, nitrogen, has Rayleigh cross section of 5.1×10^-31 m^{2} at a wavelength of 532 nm (green light).
 Over the length of one meter the fraction of light scattered can be approximated from the product of the cross-section and the particle density, that is number of particles per unit volume.
 For air at atmospheric pressure there are about 2×10^25 molecules per cubic meter, and the fraction scattered will be 10^{−5} for every meter of travel.

-The strong wavelength dependence of the scattering (~λ^{−4}) means that shorter (blue) wavelengths are scattered more strongly than longer (red) wavelengths.